Van swerves into crowds in Barcelona's popular Las Ramblas district;...

 "All of a sudden, the police just shouted at everyone, telling them just to run.
 There was a really loud kind of crashing noise.
 I didn't stop to look back," Ethan Spieby, a witness caught up in the commotion, told the BBC.

-He said that he was holed up in a church with about 80 tourists and locals.
-"They have locked the doors and I think the police are outside.
+He said he was holed up in a church with about 80 tourists and locals.
+"They have locked the doors, and I think the police are outside.
 We're just waiting in here right now to hear more news.
 It's quite scary to be caught up in it."

-Roby saw several people, apparently wounded, laying in front of and beside the van.
-"We saw people on the ground ...
+Roby said he saw several people, apparently wounded, lying in front of and beside the van.
+"We saw people on the ground. . . .
 I heard a bunch of people screaming."

+Tom Markwell, another American tourist, told the BBC that he saw a white van "going entirely too fast.
+It looked to me as if he was going left to right, hitting people with the little stand. . . .
+All of a sudden, people were just screaming and running."

 Police immediately cordoned off the area in the center of Barcelona.
 Stores and restaurants were ordered closed.